parallelvirtualcluster/docs/docs/architecture/fencing.md

 ## Future Development

 Future versions of PVC may add support for additional fencing modes, for instance the ability for a fence to trigger a remote power device (switched PDU, etc.) or to detect more esoteric situations with the node power state via IPMI, as need requires.
-The author however believes that the current implementation satisfies the vast majority of potential situations for which autorecovery is beneficial and thus such work would not see much benefit, though he is open to changing his mind.
+The author however believes that the current implementation satisfies the vast majority of potential situations for which auto-recovery is beneficial and thus such work would not see much benefit, though he is open to changing his mind.